-Because the course covers substantial material in a concentrated time period, each class will be broken into segments that involve different kinds of learning activities: lectures, in-class and Blackboard discussions, etc. We will often refer to current events in American politics.
-Students are encouraged to follow American current events.
+Because the course covers substantial material in a concentrated time period, each class will be broken into segments that involve different kinds of learning activities: lectures, in-class and on-line discussions, etc. We will often refer to current events in American politics.
+Students are encouraged to follow American current events by reading the news online or in a print newspaper.
+I especially encourage students to read reputable newspapers such as the New York Times, St. Louis Post-Dispatch, or the Wall Street Journal.
 We will occasionally use articles from different news venues in class.
 Students should be current with reading assignments to participate regularly in class discussions.